How to Choose Your Schedule While Camping at Ockanickon

 - NOTE: Please advise Aquatics Director of any food allergies or dietary needs when you sign up for SCUBA, so appropriate arrangements can be made.

-- For anyone taking Shotgun MB, you need to purchase your tickets for shotgun shells at the Trading Post BEFORE you go down to the Rifle Range.
-They are sold when the Trading Post is open and can be purchased as soon as Sunday afternoon.
-Then be prepared to spend most of the mornings at the range, first at the 9am lecture, followed by shooting afterwards.
+- For anyone taking Shotgun MB, be prepared to spend most of the mornings at the range, first at the 9am lecture, followed by shooting afterwards.

-- Rifle Shooting does cost money for Ammo now.
-Please check HERE for Prices.
+- Rifle Shooting does not cost money for ammo now.

 - Science badges are designed for older scouts who have finished doing most other things around camp.